decoded-cipher/100DaysOfCode-DailyLog/README.md

 ## Day 69: January 08, 2021

-- **Today's Progress**: Started learning Unity, for a collaborative prooject with a friend of mine
+- **Today's Progress**: Started learning Unity, for a collaborative project with a friend of mine
-- **Thoughts:** First ever encounter with Unity, Started following somw weird tuorials - Multiple projects in parallel
+- **Thoughts:** First ever encounter with Unity, Started following some weird tutorials - Multiple projects in parallel

 ## Day 68: January 07, 2021